Nancycia/Shiny/README.md

 #### **Introduction**

 This is the simple shiny app with 3 tabs using WICKED FREE WIFI LOCATIONS datatset.
-This dataset describes data on Wicked Free WiFi locations around the city of Boston as determined by the Meraki API.
+The dataset describes data on Wicked Free WiFi locations around the city of Boston as determined by the Meraki API.

 #### Package
 shiny